Omar Daniel (actor): Education

 Omar Daniel graduated from Senior High School Batik 1 Surakarta in 2013.
 Furthermore, he continued his education to Jakarta, precisely at the Mercu Buana University.
 On 26 July 2016, he graduated as Bachelor of Communication Science at Indonesia Convention Exhibition, Bumi Serpong Damai, South Tangerang.
-Daniel successfully completed his lecture for 3 years 7 months with a GPA of 3.75.
+Omar Daniel successfully completed his lecture for 3 years 7 months with a GPA of 3.75.

 Personal life

 Omar Daniel is known to be close to actress Cut Meyriska.
 The closeness of both begins when they are paired in a similar soap opera titled Putri Titipan Tuhan that aired on SCTV.
 Even so, the two claimed to be just regular friends and no other special relationship.
-Daniel admits that he does not want to fabricate personal relationships just to increase his popularity.
+Omar Daniel admits that he does not want to fabricate personal relationships just to increase his popularity.
 On 25 January 2018, Daniel was seen accompanied by a woman named Amira while attending Magnum Fashion Giveaway event at The Pallas, Sudirman Central Business District, South Jakarta.
 But Daniel also confessed that Amira was just a casual close friend.

 Career

-Before plunging into the world of acting, Daniel first plunge into the world of advertising and Models.
+Before plunging into the world of acting, Omar Daniel first plunge into the world of advertising and Models.
 One of ads who he starred in were 3 (telecommunications).
 Although at first he refused an offer to play soap operas, but in the end he accepted it as well.
 One of the soap operas that make his name soar is Anugerah Cinta, with his role as a Rey figure.